PENSION PLANNING AT THE END OF THE TAX YEAR

 Thomas Coughlan, Specialist in Pension Planning

-As we move in to the final months of the 2019/2020 tax year it is worth reminding employees of the benefit of using up their pension allowances and reliefs.
+As we move to the final months of the 2023/2024 tax year, it's worth reminding employees of the benefit of using their pension allowances and reliefs to help plan for their future in these times of uncertainty.
 Here we remind you of some of the traditional approaches.

 Utilise the annual allowance

-Despite recent cuts to the annual and lifetime allowances, pension funding is still incentivised by generous tax benefits.
+In recent years the annual allowance has been cut drastically.
+The March 2023 Budget finally halted this trend, increasing the allowance to £60,000 plus carry forward.
+With lifetime allowance charges being removed in 2023/2024 and the lifetime allowance being abolished from April 2024, pensions continue to be incentivised by very generous tax benefits.
 Tax relief against personal contributions and equivalent benefits for employer contributions represent an exemption from income tax on the segment of earnings that are directed to retirement funds.
 This is a significant benefit and should be fully utilised within the employee's financial means.

 Within the limits of affordability (and assuming the money purchase annual allowance doesn’t apply), employees should top up their money purchase contributions to the lower of: